m-laca/m-laca/README.md

 - 👋 Hi, I’m @m-laca
 - 👀 I’m interested in semiconductors
 - 🌱 I’m currently learning Mandarin
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on anything!
+I like to learn!
 - 📫 How to reach me - just send me a message here!
 - 😄 Pronouns: she/her
 - ⚡ Fun fact: My go-to movie is watching and re-watching Harrry Potter while I am working